turris-cz/dev-detect/README.md

 ### Persistence

-`dev-detect` store detected devices into sqlite database in order to remember already discovered devices in case of service restart.
-As precaution to wearing out internal storage, database is by default located in RAM, thus will not survive reboot.
+`dev-detect` store detected devices into sqlite database in order to remember already discovered devices.

+By default it is stored on internal storage, which is suitable when you expect small number of devices that appears regularly (e.g. home network, small office).

-This behavior is suitable for network where you can expect lots of different clients connecting through your router, e.g. public Wi-Fi AP.
+If you want to enable device detection in network where you could expect lots of different clients connecting through your router, e.g. public Wi-Fi AP, it is recommended to store database either on external persistent storage (flash drive, external HDD) or ramdisk as precaution to wearing out internal storage.

-If you expect small number of devices that appears regularly (e.g. home network, small office), you can store known devices permanently.
-Just change `db_path` to location on persistent storage (flash drive, external HDD).
+Just change `db_path` location in `storage` section.

 ```
 config storage 'storage'